rest-feeds/rest-feeds/README.md

 * HTTP(S) as transfer protocol
 * Clients poll the feed endpoint for new items
-* Paged results with links to further items
+* Batched results with `lastEventId` to scroll through further items
 * Content-Negotiation, with `application/cloudevents-batch+json` as default
 * Feed items are immutable.
 * Items are always appended.